Boston Workers’ Compensation Lawyer

 There is a major benefit to this system: when claiming worker’s compensation, you do not need to prove that anyone was at fault.
 The fact that the accident happened while you were on the job is enough for coverage.
 In contrast, a personal injury lawsuit requires proof of fault, which can be challenging.
 In the rare event that you actually can sue your employer for an accident, you would have to show that the accident was no accident at all.

-Despite this, you can typically sue if your employer’s willful misconduct caused the accident.
+Despite this, you can typically sue if your employer’s negligent, reckless, or willful misconduct caused the accident.
 For example, if your employer pushed you off a ladder, even if it was done “as a joke,” you could be entitled to sue.
 Workplace violence is surprisingly common, especially in certain industries.
 Call our Boston worker’s compensation lawyer to discuss your case.

-When Is an Injury Covered by Workers’ Compensation in Boston?
+When is an Injury Covered by Workers’ Compensation in Boston?

 Any injury or illness that happens while an employee is at work is covered by workers’ compensation.
 However, this is a more complex idea than it may appear, and it is important to understand what the law means when it uses the term “at work.”
 If an injury happens while “at work,” that means that the worker was injured while performing their usual work duties.
-There are also restrictions on who does and does not qualify as an employee for workers’ compensation.
-A person may be working for an employer, but they might not be considered an employee.
+There are also restrictions on who does and does not qualify as an employee for workers’ compensation. a person may be working for an employer, but they might not be considered an employee.